86Box/docs/usage/machinespecific.rst

 Machine-specific notes
 ======================

-This page contains important notes related to specific machine types emulated by 86Box.
+This page contains important notes related to specific machine models emulated by 86Box.

 80286
 -----